 High intensity interval training - what is hiit?

-HIIT — short for High-Intensity Interval Training — has become one of the most popular and time-efficient ways to train.
-From fitness studios and YouTube workouts to elite athlete programs, HIIT is everywhere, and for good reason: it works.
+HIIT — short for High-Intensity Interval Training — has become one of the most popular, time-efficient ways to train.
+From YouTube workouts and boutique fitness studios to elite athlete programmes, HIIT is everywhere.
+And for good reason: it works.

-This fast-paced training method alternates bursts of high-effort exercise with short recovery periods, pushing your body to burn fat, build endurance, and boost your metabolism — all in less time than traditional cardio.
+This fast-paced method alternates bursts of high effort with short recovery periods, helping you burn fat, build endurance, and boost your metabolism — all in less time than traditional cardio.

-Whether you're a beginner looking for quick results or a seasoned gym-goer wanting to shake up your routine, HIIT offers a flexible, powerful workout style that delivers.
-And the best part?
-You can tailor it completely to your goals, schedule, and fitness level.
+Whether you’re a beginner looking for quick results or a seasoned gym-goer wanting to shake things up, HIIT is flexible, powerful, and adaptable to your goals, schedule, and fitness level.

-HIIT stands for High-Intensity Interval Training.
-It’s a training style that alternates between short bursts of intense effort and brief recovery periods — often in workouts lasting under 30 minutes.
+HIIT is a training style that alternates between short bursts of intense effort and brief recovery windows — often in sessions lasting 30 minutes or less.

 Think: 40 seconds of squat jumps, 20 seconds of rest, repeat.

-You get fitter, faster — without spending hours in the gym.
+Put simply: you get fitter, faster — without hours in the gym.

-Goal: Burn fat, build endurance, and tone your full body
+Goal: Burn fat, build endurance, and tone your body

 Time: 20 minutes total